-25.4.8 Multiple Offences in One Match
+25.4.8 Multiple Reportable Offences

-- (A) Where a Player commits multiple reportable offences in a Match; - (i) each reportable offence is to be classified and graded separately; and - (ii) any suspension applicable to each reportable offence is to be served consecutively, not concurrently.
+- (A) Where a Person commits multiple reportable offences in a Match; - (i) each reportable offence is to be classified and graded separately; and - (ii) any suspension applicable to each reportable offence is to be served consecutively, not concurrently. - (B) Where a Person has been found or plead guilty to two Classifiable Offences in the previous 12 month period, for any subsequent Classifiable Offence the Controlling Body will not offer a reduced sanction in an early guilty plea offer.